skip to content

 • Successful applicants require high level engineering or science skills.
 We welcome candidates with a background in any engineering discipline (civil, mechanical, chemical, manufacturing, electrical, information and others) or relevant science discipline (including materials science, earth science, environmental science, computer science, mathematics, chemistry) as well as other relevant disciplines including architecture and project management.
 Some applicants may have industrial experience.

-• Students are expected to have a good upper second class (2.1) or first class honours degree from a UK university or an equivalent standard from an overseas university.
+• Students are expected to have a high 2.1 or 1st class honours degree from a UK university or an equivalent standard from an overseas university.

 • Candidates must have completed at least a three-year degree.